amygdala/amygdala.github.io/_posts/2017-02-03-transfer_learning.md

 [here](https://github.com/amygdala/tensorflow-workshop/tree/master/workshop_sections/transfer_learning/cloudml).

 (Note: This
-post is not really a tutorial -- the [README] (https://github.com/amygdala/tensorflow-workshop/blob/master/workshop_sections/transfer_learning/cloudml/README.md) walks you through the process of building the example in more detail.
+post is not really a tutorial -- the [README](https://github.com/amygdala/tensorflow-workshop/blob/master/workshop_sections/transfer_learning/cloudml/README.md) in the repo walks you through the process of building the example in more detail.
 If you want to give it a try, make sure you've done all the
 [necessary setup](https://github.com/amygdala/tensorflow-workshop/blob/master/INSTALL.md) first).

 Suppose we have a set of training images that have been labeled according to two categories: "things you might want to hug", and "things you would not want to hug".
 The 'huggable' dataset includes images of things like puppies and kittens.
 The non-huggable dataset includes images of things with sharp edges, etc.